 Strong coffee - it is important it is strong otherwise the coffee flavour won’t come through in the dessert.

-Saviourdi lady fingers - these crisp, sweet vanilla-flavoured biscuits soften when immersed in liquid, absorbing the delicious coffee flavour (you may find the French version called ‘boudoir biscuits’ - these are fine to use too).
-They are also used to make ‘Charlotte’ cakes.
+Saviourdi lady fingers - these crisp, sweet biscuits soften when immersed in liquid, absorbing the delicious coffee flavour.
+Boudoir biscuits’ are fine to use too.

-Double cream - this helps lighten the mascarpone and stops the layers feeling too heavy.
+Double cream - this helps lighten the mascarpone and stops the layers from feeling too heavy.

 Icing sugar - adds sweetness to the mascarpone cream.

 Mascarpone - a creamy, thick Italian cheese with a high fat content (around 40%) and similar consistency to cream cheese.
-It is a key ingredient in tiramisu but also found in cheesecakes, tarts, as a filling between cakes and as an accompaniment to a host of puddings.
+It is a key ingredient in tiramisu.
 It is also delicious in savoury recipes like my Cheesy Tomato Baked Gnocchi and Tomato and Mascarpone Orzo.

 Pistachio paste - this is one of my new favourite ingredients and adds the most delicious pistachio flavour to this tiramisu.
 I recommend using Pisti - be warned, it is addictive!
 Otherwise making your own homemade pistachio cream is so delicious and worth the extra washing-up as you get such great pistachio flavour from fresh ones.